China Flooded With AI-Powered Sex Dolls: Will Intimacy Ever Be Same Again?

 Advertisment

+Several startups in China are taking the technology to the next level.
 At the forefront of this development is Shenzen-based company Starpery Technology.
 The company is now training its own large language model to integrate its product with artificial intelligence.
-These dolls will be available in male or female forms and on the market later this year.
+These dolls are available in male or female forms.

 Advertisment

 According to FirstPost, Starpery has ambitious plans.
-By 2025, the company aims to develop robots capable of performing household chores, assisting people with disabilities, and providing elderly care.
+By this year, the company aims to develop robots capable of performing household chores, assisting people with disabilities, and providing elderly care.
 By 2030, they envision robots that can protect individuals from hazardous jobs.

 Besides the probable ethical and legal connotations, the invention is very intriguing and definitely leads to the progress of the artificial intelligence sector and the overall technology industry.